 TTh 11:30am / LSC

 This course will focus on the relationship between politics, the government, the public and the media, an often complex set of interactions that are both supportive and conflictual.
 The media is defined as including both traditional media outlets (television, radio, newspapers, and magazines), and new era media (including blogs, tweeting, the internet, YouTube and other social media outlets).
-Topics will include the impact of the media on the campaign and the election process, media influence on political attitudes and behavior, the struggle to regulate, control and influence the media, the media as policy makers, political bias in the media, the realtionship between the media and the presidency, Congress, the courts and state and local govrenment, foreign affairs coverage, future directions of the media, and other topics as they relate to the complex relationship between politics and the media in the United States.
+Topics will include the impact of the media on the campaign and the election process, media influence on political attitudes and behavior, the struggle to regulate, control and influence the media, the media as policy makers, political bias in the media, the relationship between the media and the presidency, Congress, the courts and state and local government, foreign affairs coverage, future directions of the media, and other topics as they relate to the complex relationship between politics and the media in the United States.
 Discussion will also include the media and the upcoming 2014 elections.

 PLSC 389: State Politics

 Professor Blackmond Larnell

 MWF 11:30am / LSC